RarelyCharlie/rarelycharlie.github.io/_draft/emdrinfo.md

 On your own device, go to the web page, [EMDR]()

 Open the Settings panel and in the Pairing section choose Therapist.
-Wait for the service to tell you the PIN that identifies the session.
+Wait for the EMDR service to tell you the PIN that identifies the session.
 This can take 15 seconds or so.

 ![](/assets/emdr4.png)